Wolf tracking holiday

 Day 1 Arrival day

 Meet up with your guide at the guesthouse in the afternoon.
-We sit down for some information about the tour before we head out for Wolf tracking.
+We sit down for some information about the tour before we head out for our own first-hand experiences in the nearby Wolf territory.
 We return for a late dinner together.
 Night at guesthouse.
 (Please let us know if you would like to have lunch at the guesthouse before the tour begins, recommended.)

 Day 2 Early morning, research station and late night